Currently viewing: Supporting our communities | Next: Directors' responsibility statement

-The Foundation has built three sports fields thus far, in Meadowlands in Soweto, Thohoyandou in Limpopo, and Acornhoek in Mpumalanga.
+The Foundation has built three sports fields in Meadowlands in Soweto, Thohoyandou in Limpopo, and Acornhoek in Mpumalanga.
+Another sports field is set to be built in Steelpark in Vereeniging and will be completed by 2020.
 These sports fields are equipped with:

-The sports fields were built for the benefit of the local youth.
-Schools within the communities are invited to participate in soccer and netball in the annual CTM Cup.
+The sports fields are built for the benefit of the local youth.
+Schools within the communities are invited to participate in soccer and netball in the annual CTM/Top T Cup.

 Dreamfields is an organisation that establishes soccer and netball leagues in schools and hosts referee and umpire workshops for school coaches for the benefit of the local children.

-Through the Foundation's sponsorship, Dreamfields has been introduced to:
+Through the Foundation's sponsorship, Dreamfields has a footprint in the following areas:

 - 40 schools in Acornhoek;